one-2/unimate-mvp/README.md

 UniMate was a real-world MVP built by a second-year computer science student at UNSW.
 It aggregated and processed event data from student groups across the internet, using distributed proxies for scraping and GPT-based classification for semantic enrichment.
 The system ran live for over 1,500 users and was designed to validate product-market fit with minimal engineering overhead.

+🧊 This repo represents a cleaned and frozen version of the final push of the UniMate MVP.
+It is not under active development.

 📝 [Read the retrospective](https://stelliott.online/2025/03/31/unimate-retrospective-of-a-first-time-engineering-founder/) for the full breakdown of the design process, tradeoffs, and lessons learned.

 ---